RBI’s Central Board of Directors

 Constitution of the Central Board of Directors

 The CBD members are appointed by the Central Government.
 Section 8 of the RBI Act 1934 instructs about the composition of the Central Board.
 Members of the Board are appointed for a period of four years.
 The RBI Governor can have a maximum tenure of five years.

-Official Directors: The governor and four deputy governors are automatically members of the CBD and they are known as the official directors.
+Official Directors: The Governor and four deputy governors are automatically members of the CBD and they are known as the official directors.

 - Ten Directors from various fields and Two Government Officials

-- Four Directors – one each from four local boards
+- Four Directors – one each from four local boards.